apiel/zicBox/NOTE.md

 ## zic sample

-- TODO save...
-    might need to auto save to be able to save clips --> how to trigger save??
-        maybe AudioPluginHandler.serialize should became an audioPlugin, then could be trigger from components

 - TODO ?? auto save, instead to always save, only save if something changed to do this, would need the each plugin have a way to keep track change, either with keeping the time of the last update or simply with a boolean